google-code-export/owlcms/distribution/README.txt

 - Run the war:war goal in owlcms
 - commit, push

-- in project "distribution" run the maven goals:   clean assembly:single
+- in project "distribution" run the maven goals:   clean assembly:single  (configuration "prepare uploads")
 - go to distribution/src/installer/owlcms-cache and delete the contents.
 - start src/installer/owlcms.aip and go to Application Data/owlcms
   - remove the doc, lib and owlcms directory.
 You will get warnings about files that cannot be deleted,